 Insulin and Metabolic Disease

-ABOVE RIGHT–Following WWII, rates of heart disease, obesity, and diabetes continued their upward trend.
-Our government attempted to lower these disease rates, beginning in the late 1970’s.
+GRAFT ABOVE RIGHT — Following WWII, rates of heart disease continued their upward trend.
+Our government sought to address growing rates of heart and other chronic diseases, beginning in the late 1970’s.
 The full effect (and failure) of that effort can be seen in this National Institutes of Health graph of childhood obesity, beginning in 1980.
-Following new U.S.D.A. recommendations, food processors replaced saturated fat with high omega-6 polyunsaturated fat (vegetable oil); then they sweetened their products with more calories from highly-refined grain, sugar, and they added more emulsifiers.

 The Energy Balance Hormones